evs-chris/raport/README.md

 Since a paged report has height constraints on any given piece of the report, rendering of widgets can be optionally interrupted and resumed on a new page.
 Whether or not a widget supports interruption is up to the individual widget, but by default most containers require that their entire content fit in the available space in order to render.
 If a widget can't fit on the page by itself, it will render as an error placeholder.

 Paged reports can optionally include page headers and footers that are rendered at the top and bottom of each page if supplied.
 The context for headers and footers contain additional special variables `@page` and `@pages` the contain the current page number and total number of pages, respectively.
 Page headers and footers are always expected to be the same size.

+Paged reports can optionally include watermarks and overlays that are rendered below and above the report content of each page if supplied.
+The context for watermarks and overlays contain the same special variables as headers and footers and additionally get a `@size` variable that has `x` and `y` properties corresponding to the usable page width and height respectively.

 ## Data